2020•11•06 Kuala Lumpur

 Two participatory breakout sessions accompanied the presentations.
 In these, attendees were able to build skills in identifying a wide range of cross-sector stakeholders, explore why it is essential to engage stakeholders, as well as discussing some of the strategies researchers and policymakers can use to engage stakeholders.

 This workshop forms part of the early career professionals workshop series to strengthen capacity and to build South-South collaboration.
-A recording of the panel sessions and workshop report for this first event are now available.
-The next workshop in the series, The art of storytelling for influencing policy, will take place on 18 November 2020.
-Registration for the workshop is now open.
+A recording of the panel sessions and workshop report for this first event are available, as well as a recording for the next workshop in the series, The art of storytelling for influencing policy, which took place on 18 November 2020.